Dhruval360/Single-Destination-Shortest-Path/README.md

 # Single-Destination-Shortest-Path-problem
-This is an implementation of Dijkstra’s algorithm to solve the Single Destination Shortest Path problem, i.e finding the shortest path from all the vertices to the given vertex
+This is an implementation of Dijkstra’s algorithm to solve the Single Destination Shortest Path problem, i.e finding the shortest path from all the vertices to the given vertex.

-This has been solved by inverting the input graph and converting the problem into the **Single Source Shortest Path** problem
+This has been solved by inverting the input graph and converting the problem into the **Single Source Shortest Path** problem.
 The converted problem instance is then solved using **Dijkstra's Algorithm**